🔧 vast_id Configuration

 Defines a command group

-for troubleshooting and service control, granted toapps
+IPIVRCMDSfor troubleshooting and service control, granted toappsuser.

-Also gives full access tosmc
+Also gives full access tosmcuser.

 🔧 How to Apply

-Create each file using visudo -f
+Create each file using visudo -f or secure redirection:

 ✅ Always test syntax: